jefflau/redaxe/README.md

 # Redaxe

 Redaxe is a simpler state container for your front-end applications.
 It is inspired by Redux's global state, but gets rid of the application separate of actions and reducers.
-Instead the 'Redaxe' way is to import your state directly into each component and whenever you want to update the state, you call the `update` method and give it the new state.
+Instead the 'Redaxe' way is to import your state directly into each component and whenever you want to update the state, you call the `update` function and give it the new state.
 When update is called, Redaxe automatically re-renders your application.
 Currently Redaxe works best with Immutable, however you can give it normal Javascript objects instead if you wish.

 Redaxe can be used with any front-end that allows you to 'refresh' your application, but currently has only been tested in React.